italomaia/flask-empty/README.md

 Macros
 ======
-You can use the macros available in **templates/macros** to easily integrate your jinja templates with flask extensions like wtforms and commons tasks like showing flash messages.
+You can use the jinja2 macros available in **templates/macros** to easily integrate your jinja templates with flask extensions like wtforms and commons tasks like showing flash messages.

 Blueprints
 ==========
-Add your blueprints through the src/config.Config.BLUEPRINTS.
-A blueprint can be add using the path to the Blueprint.
+Add your blueprints using **src/config.Config.BLUEPRINTS**.
+A blueprint can be add using the path to the Blueprint or a tuple.
 See **examples/blog_example** for a example.
 Just make sure your blueprint has a views.py and it has a 'app' Blueprint instance.
 If unsure, check out **flask-empty/blueprint/** folder for an empty blueprint example.
+You can also copy **flask-empty/blueprint/** to create blueprints.

+Flask-empty blueprints can be placed in the project root or in a folder called apps inside the project root.

 SQLAlchemy
 ==========